- Our Work

 We require $150,000 USD to develop an ICHOM Standard Set.
 This amount covers the staff to run the project (a full-time ICHOM Project Leader, Standardization Associate, and Research Fellow), management oversight by ICHOM leadership, and marketing and travel expenses.
 Funding can be sourced by a single institution or by multiple institutions combining together.

 Notably, the cost to use our work is free.
-To encourage widespread awareness and adoption of our Standard Sets, we make publically available all Reference Guides, data dictionaries, gap analysis tools and publications.
+To encourage widespread awareness and adoption of our Standard Sets, we make publicly available all Reference Guides, data dictionaries, gap analysis tools and publications.

 To avoid potential conflicts of interest in recommending specific outcome indicators that bias towards specific products, we do not include life science representatives in our Working Groups or as direct funders.
 However, we do recognize that life science firms have a strong role to play in enabling value-based health care.
 For this reason, we hold an open review period in which all stakeholders, including medical technology and life sciences representatives, can comment on our Standard Sets while they are still in development.